resonant-jovian/amp/README.md

 **Benefits:**
 - 60-80% file size reduction vs JSON
 - Compatible with Pandas, DuckDB, Arrow ecosystems
-- Type-safe serialization with Serde[10]
+- Type-safe serialization with Serde

 ## Core Algorithm: Point-to-Line Distance

-The heart of AMP is the **perpendicular distance calculation** from an address point to parking zone line segments[11].
+The heart of AMP is the **perpendicular distance calculation** from an address point to parking zone line segments.

 ### Mathematical Foundation